BashirYesufu/BashirYesufu/README.md

 </p>

 - 👋 Hi,<br/> My name is Bashir, but my friends call me Bash.
-You can too!🥳 I am a software engineer from Nigeria.
-I enjoy travelling and living the soft life.
+You can too!🥳 I am a software engineer from 🇳🇬.
+I enjoy travelling and living the soft life🥂.
 I am also an open-source enthusiast and maintainer.
 I'm learning a lot from the open-source community and love how collaboration and knowledge sharing happens through open-source.

  <br/>